openshift/enhancements/enhancements/network/bgp-overview.md

 cluster environments do not have a load balancer service available, so these Services may not be used.

+One way to expose a Service is to set the `Service.spec.externalIPs` field.
+Once this field has been set, if the IP address(es) are routed to one or more Nodes in the cluster, traffic to the Service port(s) will be forwarded to the appropriate Service Endpoints.
+The major catch with using this interface is that routing of these external IP addresses to the Nodes is left up as an exercise to the cluster administrator.

-It is possible to implement `LoadBalancer` Services for these on premise clusters other ways.
-One way involves using a BGP speaker on Nodes to publish routes to Nodes where `LoadBalancer` IP addresses may be reached.
+Another way to implement `LoadBalancer` Services for these on premise clusters is to use BGP speaker on Nodes to publish routes to Nodes where `LoadBalancer` IP addresses may be reached.
 [MetalLB][2] is one project that implements this technique.
 [OpenShift Enhancement #356][3] discusses the use of MetalLB with OpenShift in more detail.

 ### Exposing Pods or Services Directly

 Some users have expressed an interest in publishing routes for the Pod and Service networks via BGP.
-This bypasses all of the usual interfaces used for getting traffic to applications in a cluster, so it's a bit of an awkward capability to offer from an architectural perspective.

 If we wanted to offer this, it would not be very difficult.
 At least with OpenShift-SDN and OVN-Kubernetes, Nodes are already set up to handle traffic